spyderbat/eval/guidebook/src/supply_chain/README.md

 This scenario demonstrates a supply chain attack where a container image is getting an update with malicious code to create a backdoor to a kubernetes cluster environment.
 It shows how through the use of policies for applications running on the cluster, unanticipated changes in the behavior of these application can be detected early and remediated.

-## Pre-requisites
-You will need
-- a cluster where you can deploy services, deployments, pods, with access to docker image hub for pulling images
-- a kubectl client
-- a kubectl configuration with its current context pointing to the cluster

 ## Initial setup

 If you have not yet done the inital installation steps for these attack scenarios, refer to [Spyderbat eval repository](https://github.com/spyderbat/eval)